ad-si/Transity/readme.md

 - Intuitive - Just like you would talk about it
 - Safe - It's obvious if you forget to fill out a field

-Together with some further changes it yields a **easier understandable, more robust and more complete** representation of accounting!
+Together with some further changes it yields an **easier to understand, more robust and more complete** representation of accounting!